nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. **When adding or editing patient entries**, the combination of a NRIC starting with the character "S" and a birthdate after 1 January 2000 will be accepted by the system, despite this being an impossible combination of NRIC and birthdate for a patient.
+4. **When adding allergies**, plural and singular forms of the same substance will be accepted into the allergy list.

 --------------------------------------------------------------------------------------------------------------------